OfirGoren/ConnectCheck/README.md

 ## Highlight features:

-* Shows in a graph and in a list the amount of disconnections by hours.
+* Presents graphically and in a list the amount of disconnections by hours.

 ## Gifs: